Hype-Labs/HypeChatDemo.android/README.md

     protected void requestHypeToStart() {

         // The application context is used to query the user for permissions, such as using
-        // the Bluetooth adapter (not available yet) or enabling Wi-Fi.
-The context must be
+        // the Bluetooth adapter or enabling Wi-Fi.
+The context must be set before anything
-        // set before anything else is attempted, otherwise resulting in an exception being
+        // else is attempted, otherwise resulting in an exception being thrown.
-        // thrown.
         Hype.getInstance().setContext(getApplicationContext());

         // Adding itself as an Hype state observer makes sure that the application gets